 Some years ago, a blogger friend posted a recipe for a Pesto she made using Ramps.
 I was dying to try it but, to this day, I have yet to see this interesting sounding ingredient in any markets close to me.
 I was inspired, however, to try something similar using Scallion, buttressed with lots of garlic, and the Pesto you see above was subsequently born.
-It is a pleasing alternative to the popular Genoese style Pesto made with Basil, and it is every bit as versatile.
+It is a pleasing alternative to the popular Genoese style Pesto made with Basil, and can be used in all the same sorts of ways.

 The Recipe Card below calls for two ingredients, Olive Oil and Parmesan Cheese, but no specific amounts are provided.

 First, the Cheese is a component that you may wish to vary in quantity to suit your taste, or a particular dish.
 In some cases, I omit the cheese entirely (as I do with Pesto alla Genovese sometimes).
 This obviously changes the nature of the Pesto considerably, but for certain dishes, this is desirable.

 By the way, in the pictures above, the bowl on the left is without cheese, and the right has cheese added.